n3s-online/commits-or-clout/PROJECT_OVERVIEW.md

    - Generate test data with the historical data generator

 2. **Deployment**:
-   - Use the CDK application to deploy all resources to AWS
+   - Use the automated `deploy.sh` script for easy deployment
    - The Lambda function is packaged and deployed automatically
    - CloudFront distribution is set up for the website

 ## Getting Started

 1. Set up Python virtual environments for both the Lambda function and CDK deployment
-2. Configure required API keys and credentials
+2. Configure required API keys and credentials in AWS Systems Manager
-3. Deploy using the CDK application
+3. Deploy using the automated script: `cd cdk_deployment && ./deploy.sh`
 4. The website will be available through the CloudFront distribution URL

 ## Security Considerations